 - Meanwhile Detective Dowling arranges for Spike to show him the world of vampires.
 They end up talking about Buffy, and after several questions Spike shoots down the idea of them still being in a relationship, before guessing the detective fancies Buffy, and says he would want her with no one else but someone who has shown to be a genuine Nice Guy.

 "And I'd sell my soul to have my dad love me like you love Connor."

-Giles's Aunts who's defining characteristics are selfishness and vanity helping the people of London who are mutating due to magic is a very sweet moment.
+- Giles's Aunts, whose defining characteristics are selfishness and vanity, helping the people of London who are mutating due to magic is a very sweet moment.